TAKE TWO STEPS

 For springs surrounded by homes and development, like Wekiwa Spring, that number rockets to 37%.

-Eliminating that much nutrient pollution by collectively skipping the lawn fertilizers would cost individuals nothing and would make a huge difference in the health of such springs.
+Eliminating that source of nutrient pollution by collectively skipping the lawn fertilizers would cost individuals nothing and would make a huge difference in the health of those springs with impacted by lawn fertilizers.

 While there's a lot of work to do in curbing nutrient pollution from industrial and agricultural sources, skipping the fertilizer entirely, all year long, is the most available individual action we can take to protect Florida's waterways from the slimy water crisis we're in.